mairooni/Flink-TornadoVM-Artifact/README.md

 The `-Dtornado` flag should be set to false.

 The CUDA version used for this evaluation was 9.0.176, with the corresponding version of JCuda being 0.9.0d (downloaded from http://javagl.de/jcuda.org/downloads/downloads.html).
-The JCuda jar files have to be downloaded and stored in the "build-target/lib" folder.
+The JCuda jar files have to be stored in the "build-target/lib" folder.

 JCuda and JCublas are linked to the project through the flink-examples-batch/pom.xml file as shown below.